Shenrak/GORProject-API/README.md

 The game master will have features to easely handle the means of a P&P RPG (features yet to be fully defined).
 We also want to provide a global hub in which you can join a session whenever the game master is able to introduce you to the game.
 The list of features is still fluctuating, expect new things here!

-For the first version, we do not want to force users to create accounts, kind of like IRC.
-TODO: but will it be available?
+For the first version, we do not want to force users to create accounts, but we're not sure if we want to enable user registration at all.

 ## Contributing